DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.85

+-  Privacy improvements:
+   -  **Enhanced Mail Privacy Controls**: New privacy settings for better mail management
+   -  **Easier Blocking From Mail**:
+      -  New Block/Unblock button in mail page for easy player management
+      -  Blocked players' messages are hidden in mail preview with "Message hidden - player blocked" indicator
+   -  **Friend Mail Only Setting**: Players can now restrict mail to friends-only in Settings
+   -  **New player level restriction**: Players below level 10 cannot initiate new mail conversations (Others still can send mail to low level players)
+   -  You can now block players from your friend list, this will prevent them from sending you mail

+-  Added animation framework allowing NPCs to be animated, this is still in beta phrases please let me know if you experiences crashes or issues

 ### 0.0.84

 -  Added new minigame - Dial Match, it is a simple minigame where you just need to click on the dial to make all of them turn to the correct rotation